voicerepublic/voicerepublic_dev/doc/ELK.md

 That said, the following setup has been tested with a 512 MB (and resp.
 1 GB) VM running Debian Wheezy, which I'll refer to as ELK.

+Provision a machine, but BEFORE you log in is a good time to setup port forwards, see SSH Portforwards in the Appendix.

+And once you logged in please save yourself some headache by setting a proper hostname BEFORE installing RabbitMQ.

+    hostname <your-hostname-here>

 With Debian Wheezy comes RabbitMQ 2.8.4, which is too old (I wasn't able to cluster with this version).
 A more recent version can be installed from rabbitmq.com directly, this will install version 3.5.4.
 This is the path we're going here.

-And please save yourself some headache by setting a proper hostname BEFORE installing RabbitMQ.

-    hostname <your-hostname-here>

 ## Install RabbitMQ